yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

   createWindow "3D HOpengGL Mandelbrot"
   -- We add some directives
   depthFunc  $= Just Less
-  -- matrixMode $= Projection
   windowSize $= Size 500 500
   -- Some state variables (I know it feels BAD) angle   <- newIORef ((35,0)::(GLfloat,GLfloat)) zoom    <- newIORef (2::GLfloat) campos  <- newIORef ((0.7,0)::(GLfloat,GLfloat))
-  -- Action to call when waiting idleCallback $= Just idle
+  -- Function to call each frame idleCallback $= Just idle
-  -- We will use the keyboard
-  keyboardMouseCallback $=
+  -- Function to call when keyboard or mouse is used keyboardMouseCallback $=
           Just (keyboardMouse angle zoom campos)
   -- Each time we will need to update the display